Stochastic-Batman/CRUSHgebra/README.md

 ## Reasoning and Tutorial

 `jupyter.ipynb` is the Jupyter notebook version of all the files combined.
 It also includes a more in-depth explanation of all the reasoning and decisions made for the scripts.
 You don’t need anything else to successfully run and use the code functionality of this repository.
+If you configured the environment as instructed, make sure your created virtual environment's interpreter is selected as the Jupyter Notebook kernel.

 ## Running Script Version

 Run the scripts in this order:
 1. `preprocessing.py` includes... well, downloading and preprocessing the data.
 It uses `CrushSet` as a custom `DataSet`.
+2. `train.py` for training the model.
+It uses a custom `TwoRabbitsHunter(nn.Module)` to train the model, which has a 2-layer shared body plus two small MLPs - one for regression and one for classification.